keshavvinayak01/keshavvinayak01.github.io/_projects/2021-spring-project-1.md

 Summary
 ======

-Optimized Checkered Matrix Multiplication (CMM) using hardware counters on CPU/GPU.
-Achieved a 1017x speed-up using a GTX 1650 and an optimized CMM over the CPU single-threaded version by analyzing the bottlenecks in the regular MM algorithm.
+Summarized the performance and micro-architecture of Intel/AMD processors on SPEC FP and INT Benchmarks of 2017 using perf and hardware counters.
+Used Normalized Cycle count, IPC, Branch Prediction Performance, L2 Data TLB hit rate, L2 cache performance, percentage wasted work as metrics for a detailed comparison analysis.
+Also designed a micro-benchmark aimed at maximizing branch mispredictions that achieved a miss rate of 33%.

-The project report can be found [here](https://drive.google.com/drive/folders/1KqN2OlV6ibjpf-c2it9pnQPG42XJzNwm?usp=sharing).
+The project report can be found [here](https://drive.google.com/file/d/1RFz03cZ7xtRhUNPaJImZHPVUc0ea9BkP/view?pli=1).